LLM-based Discriminative Reasoning for Knowledge Graph Question Answering: Experiments

 }

-When measuring $D(G_{k},G_{gold})$, the lower the distance, the smaller the structural difference between the predicted graph structure and the correct reasoning subgraph is.
+The lower the distance $D(G_{k},G_{gold})$ is, the smaller the structural difference between the predicted graph structure and the correct reasoning subgraph is.
 We combine the WebQSP and CWQ datasets and classify the test set based on the structure of the given golden subgraph with two features: number of leaf nodes and the total number of relations.
 The detailed statistic result can be found in Appendix~\ref{appendix:sta_subgraph}.
-We compare LDR with finetuned generative method RoG to evaluate the method's performance to retrieve different types of subgraphs, the results are shown in Table~\ref{table2}.
+We compare READS with finetuned generative method RoG to evaluate the method's performance to retrieve different types of subgraphs, the results are shown in Table~\ref{table2}.

-Across all types of subgraph structures, it is evident that our method consistently achieves higher relation recall and lower average edit distance, which demonstrates significant enhancement of the LLM's capability to retrieve question-related subgraphs brought by our proposed discriminative searching strategy.
+Across all types of subgraph structures, it is evident that our method consistently achieves higher relation recall and lower average edit distance, which demonstrates significant enhancement of the LLM's capability to search for question-related subgraphs with our proposed searching strategy.